kanishka2305/PCA---Mini-Project-Mini-Project---Face-Detection-or-Convert-an-image-into-gray-scale-image-using-CUD/README.md

 To write a CUDA C program to convert color image into grey scale image in GPU.
 ## PROCEDURE:
 1.Load the input image using the stb_image library.

-2.Allocate memory on the GPU for the input and output image buffers.
+2.Allocate memory on the GPU for the input and output image buffers

 3.Copy the input image data from the CPU to the GPU.

 4.Define a CUDA kernel function that performs the grayscale conversion on each pixel of the image.

 5.Launch the CUDA kernel with appropriate grid and block dimensions.

-6.Copy the resulting grayscale image data from the GPU back to the CPU.
+6.Copy the resulting grayscale image data from the GPU back to the CPU

 7.Save the grayscale image using the stb_image_write library.

 8.Clean up allocated memory.
 ## PROGRAM:
 ```Developed by : Kanishka V S